How to Grow Better Tomatoes

 The good news, however, is that there are varieties of tomatoes for all growing conditions.
 Tomatoes, particularly heirlooms, come in all sizes: cherry, small, medium, and large.
 One of the things I was surprised to find out when I started talking to a lot of customers about tomatoes, is that many people think that tomatoes are either cherry-sized or big, no in-betweens or different shapes.

 If you are lucky enough to be able to plant your tomatoes where they will get 6 or more hours of direct sunlight, then you should be able to grow a big tomato.
 With less than 6 hours (or in coastal areas) choose medium to smaller-fruited tomato varieties.
-Some good medium ones are Black Prince, Stupice, Bloody Butcher, Arkansas Traveler, Green Zebra, Siletz, Jetstar, Taxi, and Orange Blossom.
+Some good medium ones are New Girl, Momotaro, Paul Robeson, Lemon Boy, and Green Zebra..
 The colors of these run the gamut from red, yellow, orange, bi-color, purple, pink, and black.

-Some good small and cherry-sized tomatoes are Sungold, Riesentraube, Black Cherry, Blondkopfchen, Black Plum, Yellow Pear, White Cherry, Black Ethiopian, Matina, and Jaune Flamme.
+Some good small and cherry-sized tomatoes are Sungold, Sweet Million, Black Cherry, Nova and Jaune Flamme.
 Cherries also come in all shapes as well: pear, plum, grape, and round.

-Large tomato varieties include Henderson's Pink Ponderosa, Brandywine Sudduth's, Kellogg's Breakfast, Yellow Brandwine, Texas Star, and White Oxheart.
+Large tomato varieties include Kentucky Beefsteak, Caspian Pink, Gold Medal, German Red Strawberry, and White Oxheart.
 There are many more examples of fine tomato varieties than those above, but these are some of my personal favorites.

 Although many of you yearn to grow a gigantic tomato, you just may have to admit that your growing conditions cannot handle it.
 Learn to love smaller fruited varieties.
 Some of our customers swear that they are tastiest, anyway!

 For those who only have space for one small plant on an apartment balcony in a pot, try a dwarf variety or a cherry tomato.
+Short, bush type varieties we like are Celebrity, Chef's Choice, and Stupice.
 Pots should be at least 15 gallons (or a half wine barrel will do nicely), and use only the very best potting soil.
-We use Gardner & Bloome brand potting soil.
 You may need to water pots every single day when it's hot and fertilize once a week if you grow in a pot.
 Plants in pots cannot search out moisture and food, you have to be their sole provider.
-So if you must grow in a pot, do it right!
+If you must grow in a pot, do it right!

 Please don't limit yourself just to those varieties listed above.
 If you can't find those specific ones, just read the descriptions of varieties and choose which type you want to grow: small, medium or large (and if you have all day sun, you can grow all three!).